sidkofi/cpu_fail_classifier/README.md

 **Limitations & Future Work:**

 * This analysis used **simulated data**.
 Validation on diverse real-world CPU telemetry is needed.
-* The thresholds were **tuned manually** based on observed distributions; automated optimization could be explored.
+* The thresholds were **tuned manually** based on observed distributions; automated optimization (random forest) could be explored.
-* Only **frequency data** was used.
-Incorporating other metrics (temperature, voltage, utilization) could improve accuracy and potentially identify more failure types.
+* Finding a way to remove false positives is imperative to a successful product: 11 total runs demonstrate missed fail.
 * Future work could involve **predicting the *time*** of failure onset or using these features as input to more complex **machine learning models**.

 ---